genejike/terraform-beginner-bootcamp-2023/README.md

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-## install Terraform cli
+## Install Terraform cli
 ### Terraform cli changes
-the terraform cli installations instructions have changed due to the gpg keyring changes so we needed to refer to the latest installation instructions and change the terraform scripting for the install
+The terraform cli installations instructions have changed due to the gpg keyring changes so we needed to refer to the latest installation instructions and change the terraform scripting for the install
 [install terraform cli](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli#install-terraform)

 ### Thoughts for linux distributions